-If you tuned in to the Comedy Central Snapchat channel this month, you may have noticed Broti Gupta grace your cellular device!
+If you tuned in to the Comedy Central Snapchat channel this month, you may have noticed Broti Gupta gracing your cellular device.
 Also, her recent New York Times op-ed on the joys of eating pani puri has been making the rounds on desi social media.
 BGM had the opportunity to talk to Gupta about her comedy writing, aspirations, and witty social media presence.

 1. Tell us about yourself.

 “I’m a 23 year old writer living in Los Angeles.
 I recently graduated from Wellesley College, which is basically the Harvard of the East.
 I grew up in Cincinnati.
 I lived there from the ages of 7 to 18, so it’s been a really important place in terms trying out bangs once every four years.”